utshomax/postman-docs/src/pages/docs/sending-requests/websocket/websocket-overview.md

     url: "https://blog.postman.com/postman-now-supports-socket-io/"
 ---

 Postman supports the WebSocket protocol.
-The WebSocket protocol provides a way to exchange data between a client and server over a persistent connection.
+The WebSocket protocol provides a way to exchange data between a client and a server over a persistent connection.
 The data can be passed in both directions with low latency and overhead, and without breaking the connection.

 WebSockets offers a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
 This means the server can independently send data to the client without the client having to request it, and vice versa.

 In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.
 If you haven't already, [download and install the Postman desktop app](/docs/getting-started/installation/installation-and-updates/) to get started.